 Turkish manti is a food you have to taste!
-The tiny homemade pastry filled with spicy ground beef, cooked in water and served with a yogurt sauce.
-That butter sauce on manti dumplings is a to-die-for final touch.
+Tiny dumplings filled with spicy ground lamb or beef, boiled like pasta.
+Then they are served with garlicky yogurt and spicy butter sauce.
+This is a to-die-for combination!

-If you are interested in Turkish recipes like manti, you should try our Turkish eggs recipe, which is served with yogurt and spicy butter sauces too.
-Belive it or not, we love these sauces on stuffed grape leaves dolmas too.
+If you are interested in Turkish recipes like manti, you should try our Turkish eggs recipe, which is served with yogurt and spicy butter sauce too.
+Believe it or not, we love this yogurt and butter sauce combo even on stuffed grape leaves dolmas too.
 They match together wonderfully!

 Jump to: